-Washtenaw County Community Support and Treatment Services works to ensure that all consumers have a high level of satisfaction with the services provided by our staff.
+Washtenaw County Community Mental Health (WCCMH) works to ensure that all consumers have a high level of satisfaction with the services provided by our staff.
 If you are not satisfied, we are committed to addressing your concerns or complaints.
 Often, there is more than one way to appeal so if one method doesn't work, you may use another.
-When you disagree with a decision its usually a good idea to talk to your staff worker first.
+When you disagree with a decision it’s usually a good idea to talk to your staff worker first.
 If that doesn't work, you can talk to the supervisor.

 An appeal is filed when a decision is made about your services that you do not agree with.
-For example you might file a grievance if you have been denied services that you have requested, if your services are denied, reduced, suspended or stopped.
-You can also appeal your Person Centered Plan if you weren't invited to participate or if you do not agree with the final plan.
+For example, you might file an appeal if you have been denied services that you have requested, or if the services you currently receive are reduced, suspended, or stopped.

 If you disagree with a decision about what services you will or will not get, it is a good idea to try talking it out first with the person who made that decision.
 If your first conversation doesn't solve the problem, go to the supervisor.

 An important step to getting your problem resolved is to put it in writing!
 If it is about a specific incident, you should include:

 • Who was involved

 If you are still not satisfied, you have the choice to appeal the decision to the Local Dispute Resolution Committee.
 If your services are being denied or otherwise changed, you will receive a notice about the denial or change along with instructions on how to file an appeal, including the deadline to file an appeal.

 If you have Medicaid, you have 60 days to file your appeal.
 However, if your current services are being reduced, suspended, or stopped, you can ask that your services continue during the appeal process if you request your appeal within 10 days of the date of the notice.

 If you do not have Medicaid, you have 30 days to file your appeal.